A few months ago, my WSUS server stopped working.

 Searching on the web, I found several suggestions, but the most suitable was to delete superseded and expired items.

-You can find one of the most interesting thread here.
+You can find one of the most interesting threads here.

 Although WSUS console offers cleanup options to remove these items, it seems that they use too strict rules affecting the efficacy.